Peter and Fevronia of Murom

-Life
+Biography

-Davyd Yuryevich was the second son of Duke Yuri of Murom the Grand Prince of Kiev and his second wife Helena of Constantinople, grandson of Yaroslav I of Murom and Ryazan, the first Grand Prince of Ryazan.
-He ascended the throne in 1203 after the death of his elder brother Vladimir Yuryevich (according to his life, the Prince Peter assumed the prince's throne after the death of his elder brother Prince Paul).
+According to legend, Davyd Yuryevich was the second son of Duke Yuri of Murom the Grand Prince of Kiev and his second wife Helena of Constantinople, grandson of Yaroslav I of Murom and Ryazan, the first Grand Prince of Ryazan.
+He ascended the throne in 1203 after the death of his elder brother Vladimir Yuryevich (according to his life, the Prince Peter assumed the prince's throne after the death of his elder brother, Prince Paul).
 During his reign, he acted supporting Vsevolod III the Grand Prince of Vladimir.

-Some years before Davyd was seriously ill with leprosy, many doctors attempted to heal the prince; still, nobody could.
-During a vision it had been revealed to the prince that the daughter of a bee keeper would be ready to heal him: the pious maiden Euphrosyne, a peasant from the rural Village of Laskovo in Ryazan Governorate, Euphrosyne was beautiful, pious and kind moreover she was a wise woman, knew the properties of herbs and knew how to treat ailments, Davyd fell in love with Euphrosyne for her piety, wisdom and kindness and made a vow to marry her after being healed; later the peasant healed the prince and have become his wife, Euphrosyne then becomes the princess consort of Murom.
+Some years before, Davyd was seriously ill with leprosy.
+Many doctors attempted to heal the prince; still, nobody could.
+During a vision, it had been revealed to the prince that the daughter of a bee keeper would be ready to heal him: the pious maiden Euphrosyne, a peasant from the rural Village of Laskovo in Ryazan Governorate.
+Euphrosyne was beautiful, pious and kind, moreover she was a wise woman, who knew the properties of herbs and knew how to treat ailments.
+Davyd fell in love with Euphrosyne for her piety, wisdom and kindness and made a vow to marry her after being healed; later the peasant healed the prince and became his wife.
+Euphrosyne then became the princess consort of Murom.
 Soon the couple had three children, they raised them using the fear of God.
 They ruled the city of Murom and lived happily as one family.

 The war campaign

-In 1207, Davyd Yuryevich came to the aid of Vsevolod Yuryevich during his campaign on the Ryazan Governorate land near Pronsk District, Pronsky Mikhail Vsevolodovich fled to Chernigov to his father in law Vsevolod Chermny, Residents led by Izyaslav cousin of Mikhail Vsevolodovich defended the city for six weeks, waiting for help from Ryazan, but experienced an acute shortage of food and water.
+In 1207, Davyd Yuryevich came to the aid of Vsevolod Yuryevich during his campaign on the Ryazan Governorate land near Pronsk District.
+Pronsky Mikhail Vsevolodovich fled to Chernigov to his father in law Vsevolod Chermny.
+Residents led by Izyaslav, cousin of Mikhail Vsevolodovich, defended the city for six weeks, waiting for help from Ryazan, but experienced an acute shortage of food and water.

 After an unsuccessful attempt at the unblocking strike of the Ryazan people, the city surrendered at the mercy of the winner.
 Izyaslav was released in peace, and instead of him Vsevolod gave Pronsk to his brother Prince Oleg Vladimirovich, who was among the besiegers.
 However, in the next year (1208) upon learning of his willfulness, Vsevolod took Pronsk from Oleg Vladimirovich and gave the city to Davyd.
 In the same year, Oleg and his brothers drove Davyd out of Pronsk and gave him to Mikhail.

 In the struggle for the great reign of Vladimir after the death of Vsevolod III, Davyd supported Yuri and Yaroslav Vsevolodovich.
-In 1213 he participated in the campaign of Yuri Vsevolodovich against Rostov, In 1216 the Murom squad took part in the battle of Lipitsk as part of the combined forces of Vladimir, Pereyaslavl, Suzdal and some other estates on the side of Grand Duke Yuri Vsevolodovich against the united army of Veliky Novgorod, Pskov, Smolensk, Toropets, Rostov.
+In 1213, he participated in the campaign of Yuri Vsevolodovich against Rostov.
+In 1216, the Murom squad took part in the battle of Lipitsk as part of the combined forces of Vladimir, Pereyaslavl, Suzdal and some other estates on the side of Grand Duke Yuri Vsevolodovich, against the united army of Veliky Novgorod, Pskov, Smolensk, Toropets, Rostov.

 In 1220 Davyd sent his son Svyatoslav with an army to take part in a joint campaign with the Vladimir people against the Volga Bulgars.